 As with the Acer attack, the REvil gang also demanded a $50 million ransom from computer manufacturer Quanta in April.
 Although Quanta may not be a household name, the company is one of Apple’s major business partners.
 After the firm refused negotiations with the hacker group, REvil targeted Apple instead.
 After leaking Apple product blueprints obtained from Quanta, they threatened to release more sensitive documents and data.
-As of May, however, REvil seems to have called off the attack, and Apple has not mentioned the cyber attack.
+By May, REvil seemed to have called off the attack.

 National Basketball Association (NBA)

 Businesses and organizations from all different kinds of industries are targeted by ransomware attacks.
 One of the more surprising on the list this year was the National Basketball Association (NBA).
 In mid-April of this year, the hacker group Babuk claimed to have stolen 500 GB of confidential data concerning the Houston Rockets.
-Babuk warns that these confidential documents, including financial info and contracts, will be made public if their demands are not met.
+Babuk warned that these confidential documents, including financial info and contracts, would be made public if their demands were not met.
 As of this posting, no ransom payments have been made.

 This May, the European insurance company AXA was attacked by the Avaddon gang.
 The attack happened soon after the company announced important changes to their insurance policy.
 Essentially, AXA stated they would stop reimbursing many of their clients for ransomware payments.
 This unique (and somewhat ironic) attack on a cyber-insurance firm made headlines and the hacker group gained access to a massive 3 TB of data.
 (BlackFog)